 5. The Big Local Arts Village

-6. Boozy Slushies from High Bank Distillery
+6. Boozy Slushies and Beers

-8. More Than 40 Food Trucks & Carts
+7. More Than 40 Food Trucks & Carts

 You won’t leave hungry from the Arts Festival!
 From fried chicken, burgers, and barbecue to a wide range of international fare, plus vegetarian and vegan eats, the Festival features something for everyone.
-Be sure to cool off with a lemon shake-up or scoop of ice cream!
+Be sure to cool off with a lemon shake-up or scoop of Graeter’s ice cream!

 Greater Columbus Arts Council's "Art Shark".
 Photo by McKenzi Swinehart.

-9. Plenty of Photo Ops
+8. Plenty of Photo Ops

 Learn more and plan your visit at ColumbusArtsFestival.org, and follow Columbus Arts Festival on Facebook or @columbusartsfest on Instagram.